 We care about our network to prevent any network intrusion.

-We have an advanced system of surveillance and emergency alarms, make sure that no unapproved people are let inside, and oblige all our team members to sign a non-disclosure agreement to prevent an information leak.
+We have an advanced system of surveillance and emergency alarms.
+No unapproved people are allowed inside.
+Also, our team members sign a non-disclosure agreement to prevent an information leak.